Sometimes our dogs seem so intelligent, and then they get zapped by skunk spray.

-Produced by the skunk’s anal scent glands and used as a defense against predators, the foul-smelling fluid contains sulfurous chemicals known as thiols.
+The foul-smelling fluid contains sulfurous chemicals known as thiols, produced by the skunk’s anal scent glands and used as a defense against predators.
 Skunks can spray their liquid deterrent up to 15 feet, and many curious canines get a blast of it right in the face.

 Tomato juice does not work to neutralize or deodorize skunk spray.
-Bathing an animal in tomato juice seems to work because after lengthy exposure to strong odors, the human nose quits smelling the odor (olfactory fatigue).
-When this happens while bathing a pet in tomato juice, the odor of tomato juice can easily be detected.
-A person suffering olfactory fatigue to skunk spray will swear that the skunk odor is gone and was neutralized by the tomato juice.
+Bathing an animal in tomato juice seems to work because, after lengthy exposure to strong odors, the human nose quits smelling the scent (olfactory fatigue).
+When this happens while bathing a pet in tomato juice, the aroma of tomato juice can easily be detected.
+A person suffering from olfactory fatigue to skunk spray will swear that the skunk odor is gone and was neutralized by the tomato juice.
 Another person arriving at this point will quickly tell you that the skunk smell is still present.

 Here’s the de-skunking recipe you need for any-sized dog:

 32 oz hydrogen peroxide